orb-lang/espalier/doc/md/node.md

   This iterator returns all Nodes, in prefix order, while interpolating strings.
-Specifically: When a Node has a ``first`` that is less than the =first= if its first child, it makes a slice of the string corresponding to that gap, and so on between each child, and once more at the end.
+Specifically: When a Node has a ``first`` that is less than the ``first`` if its first child, it makes a slice of the string corresponding to that gap, and so on between each child, and once more at the end.